-Even if you participated in the Clear the Clutter Challenge, you probably still have some declutter projects left to do.
-I definitely still have some areas to work on!
-Take on one project a month for the rest of the year.
+Even if you participated in the Clear the Clutter Challenge, you will find that clutter builds up in your home over the course of the year.
+So, in order to maintain all the hard work you did at the beginning of the year, schedule one decluttering project a month.
 Write it down in your calendar at the beginning of the month and then schedule in some time to work on the project.

-Each year, mark your calendar for the Clear the Clutter Challenge.
+Each year, mark your calendar the second week of January when we start the Clear the Clutter Challenge.
 The beginning of the year is a great time to purge and clean your home.
 Make it a part of your yearly routine to do a big declutter of the entire home.

-If you are short on time, consider a Two Week Declutter Challenge!
+If you are short on time, consider this Two Week Declutter Challenge!